Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 4310.
 Electromagnetic Field Theory I.

-An introduction to the electromagnetic field theory of classical physics for static fields.
-Topics included will be the electrostatic field, polarization and dielectrics, electrostatic energy, magnetic field of steady currents, magneto static energy, and magnetic properties of matter.
-Prerequisite: [MATH 2393 or MATH 3373] and MATH 3323 and PHYS 3320 all with grades of "C" or better.
+This course is an introduction to electromagnetic field theory for static fields.
+The course includes analytical methods such as direct integration, superposition, Gauss’s law, multipole expansion, the method of images, separation of variables, and Ampère’s law.
+It also includes computational approaches using Python and COMSOL Multiphysics for solving non-analytical problems.
+Topics include electrostatic fields, polarization and dielectrics, electrostatic energy, capacitance, magnetic fields of steady currents, and magnetic properties of matter.
+Prerequisite: [MATH 2393 or MATH 3373] and MATH 3323 and PHYS 3320 with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.